 Thickening or “augmenting” the bone in the bottom portion of the sinus is often the best way to make you a candidate for one or more dental implants.

 Our desire is to provide you with great periodontal health and a smile that can go the distance.
 Adjunctive procedures such as ridge and sinus augmentation can help.
-During your implant consultation, we’ll be glad to explain more about the augmentation procedure that is right for you.
+During your implant consultation, Dr. Gottesman will be glad to explain more about the augmentation procedure that is right for you.

 A sinus lift procedure adds supplemental bone material to the rearmost portion of the maxilla (upper jaw), which is also the floor of the patient’s sinus cavity.
 The bone in that region is thinner than in other areas of the jaw, which can present an obstacle to dental implant placement, especially when further bone atrophy occurs following tooth loss.
 In order to get the maximum benefits from dental implants, patients must have adequate bone material to fuse with the titanium implant.

 Dr. Gottesman will obtain donor bone, either from elsewhere in the patient’s body or from an external source, and insert it just above the sinus floor.
 Prior to this, the membrane at the bottom of the sinus cavity will be lifted gently to create room for this additional bone.
 The bone graft procedure can be performed in our state-of-the-art surgical center, with patients returning home the day of the surgery.
 Because of the lingering effects of the sedation, you will need to plan to have a responsible adult escort you home after your appointment.